The Amsterdam Cheese Scene

 © Michael William Jones 2024

 Michael ran his own Cheese Shop in Switzerland for 14 years.
-He then sold cheese in London at Borough Market and at the oldest cheese shop in the UK Paxton & Whitfield, suppliers to the late Queen Elizabeth and Prince Charles.
-He now lives in NL and spends his time writing and talking about serious cheese!C
+He then sold cheese in London at Borough Market and at the oldest cheese shop in the UK, Paxton & Whitfield, suppliers to the late Queen Elizabeth and Prince Charles.
+He now lives in NL and spends his time writing and talking about cheese - he loves to share his knowledge and passion!